mixmix/mtg-tourney-app/README.md

 ### Command Line (For Seasoned Pros)

-Install the heroku CLI, and clone down this repo.
+Install the [heroku toolbelt](https://toolbelt.heroku.com/), and clone down this repo.
 In the root of this project, run:

 ```bash